RunFMe/CryptoToolbox/README.md

 ### Cesar Algorithm
 Cesar algorithm operates on english alphabetical characters and ignores other symbols.
 The implementation allows hacking cesar algorithm using statistical methods.
+Also you can choose language with --lang.
+Available options are --lang ru and --lang en.
 #### Encrypt
 ```
 echo "ENCODE ME" > original.txt